FlingOS/FlingOS/Documentation/Markdown/Reference Articles/2015-07-21-MBR-and-EBR.markdown

 MBR and EBR are relatively easy to understand because their data formats are simple.
 An understanding of partitioning and disk data layout is useful prior knowledge.
 In fact, EBR uses the same header format as MBR so it is very simple to extend MBR support to add EBR.

 ## Importance of MBR
-MBR is porbbably the most important partioning scheme that you need to know about it.
+MBR is probably the most important partitioning scheme that you need to know about it.
 Not least because it is now an integral part of the newer GPT standard but also because every PC in the world supports it.
 It is fundamental to the boot process, the BIOS and most disks you use on a day to day basis (including USB sticks).

 ## Scope of this article
 This article will cover the background of what MBR is and where it comes from.
 It will then move on to a practical understanding of MBR/EBR concepts and look at how to implement MBR and EBR driver software.